This guide was originally written and published in 2020 and has been updated. Some dishes and products may have changed since.

 On the ice across from the High Peaks Resort

-When the beautiful Mirror Lake freezes over, visitors can experience dogsledding over the thick ice.
+When Mirror Lake freezes over, visitors can experience dogsledding over the thick ice.
 If you walk outside of High Peaks Resort where the restaurant is, right before you walk down the stairs to get a view of the lake you’ll see them ready to roll on the dog sled down by the frozen lake.
-After getting to know the dogs, you climb onto the sled and enjoy the ride.
+After getting to know the dogs, climb onto the sled and enjoy the ride!

 87 Bobsled Run Rd, Lake Placid, NY 12946 / (518) 523-4436

 While visiting Lake Placid it would be silly not to take advantage of one of only two bobsled rides like this in the entire United States and only four in North America.
-Tucked away in the Olympic Village is one of the most unique experiences I’ve had to date.
-At the Mount VanHoevenberg Sports Complex You’ll have the opportunity to experience this incredible activity for yourself.
+At the Mount VanHoevenberg Sports Complex you’ll have the opportunity to experience this incredible activity for yourself.
 After stepping inside the store, signing your waiver, and grabbing your tickets, you’ll head up the stairs where you’ll enter a room with tables, TVs, and sensors that let you know when it’s your turn.

 In the meantime, you can take a look at bobsleds through the past that are on display here.
 When your buzzer goes off, you’ll head into a van that will drop you off at the top of the bobsled run where you’ll get fitted for a helmet.
-After getting your gear, you’ll wait in a short line as a truck brings up the bobsled one at a time after the run is complete.
 When it’s your turn, they’ll help you into the bobsled before jumping in to help steer and help break.
 Your job is to hold yourself up right with the ropes they give you because there aren’t any seatbelts and with you whipping around turns, flying up to the side of the track you’ll want to make sure you’re being safe.
 Once you’re ready, they’ll push off and you’ll experience an extremely fast, roller coaster ride type moment where you can reach speeds up to 55 mph.
 You’re only on the track for about a minute, and before you know it, you’re wondering what the heck just happened?!

 At the Olympic Jumping Complex you can ride the relaxing gondola ride up the hill for about a minute or two before exiting the gondola and walking back to the tallest building.
 Once inside, you’ll take the elevator to the top, so you can get a great view of the mountains and see what the skiers see before they take the leap of faith and plunge off of this ski jump.
-People still use this jump today to practice, and it was truly terrifying.
-I can’t even believe people do that!
+People still use this jump today to practice.

 Main Street shops in Lake Placid